apache-spark-on-k8s/spark/docs/running-on-kubernetes.md

 ## Submitting Applications to Kubernetes

 Kubernetes applications can be executed via `spark-submit`.
-For example, to compute the value of pi, assuming the Docker images were set up as described above:
+For example, to compute the value of pi, assuming the images are set up as described above:

     bin/spark-submit
       --deploy-mode cluster